samglish/ServerSide/README.md

 * Nmap
 * Nessus

-# The first scanner we will use
+### The first scanner we will use
 Nmap
 <hr>
+to see the services running, launch nmap.

 ```bash
 nmap -sV 145.14.145.161
 ```